 What are the biggest differences between high school and college?

 College is a chance for you to take charge of your own learning.
 While in high school you might have been used to working through a textbook and being told precisely what you need to know for a test.
 In college, your learning should extend beyond simply passing a test or filling our a worksheet.
 You take fewer classes and spend less time in class each day than you did in high school, so you will have to adjust to managing most of your time rather than having it be managed for you.
 Depending on the class, you may have fewer graded assignments than you did in high school, and instead just have a few big projects.
 Your professors probably won't give you frequent reminders about deadline either, so it's important to stay on top of your work and keep track of when everything is due so things don't sneak up on you.
 In addition to the new format of classes, if can be difficult adjusting to study methods that are both efficient and effective.
 Living in residence halls means that, if you choose to be, you can be surrounded by what seems to be a perpetually social atmosphere.
 Some students are fine with distractions and frequent study breaks to chat while others need quieter, more isolated environments to focus on their work.
-Figuring out how and where you study best-whether it's in your room, the library, the Reid basement, or the section lounge-will be a great way to further smooth the transistion from high school to college.
+Figuring out how and where you study best-whether it's in your room, the library, the Reid basement, or the section lounge-will be a great way to further smooth the transition from high school to college.